Inhomogeneous Floquet thermalization: Results

-\paragraph*{Synchronized dynamics:}The upper panel of Fig.~\ref{fig:beta_collapse} shows the time evolution of the disorder averaged $ x(n) =-\overline{\log \beta_\text{typ}}(n)$ with Floquet cycle $n$ for several values of disorder $\Ga=0.7 \ldots 0.3$.
-The typ. denotes the median value of $\bej$ across the bonds $j$.
-For intermediate disorder values, $x(n)$ shows logarithmically slow propagation (see, e.g., $\Ga=0.45$); however, with increasing time, it accelerates as seen by the leftward bending of the curve to eventual thermalization.
-Such bending happens at progressively higher $n$ with increasing disorder, and to observe this at an even larger disorder, larger $L$ is necessary.
+The upper panel of Fig.~\ref{fig:beta_collapse} shows the time evolution of the disorder averaged \SB{$x(n) = \la \overline{\beta(n)}\ra_\text{typ.}$} with Floquet cycle $n$ for several values of disorder $\Ga=0.7 \ldots 0.3$. \SB{The overline denotes the average over the bonds $j$, and $\la . \ra_\text{typ.}$ denotes the median value of $\bej$ across different disorder configurations}.
+For intermediate disorder values, $x(n)$ shows slow propagation (see, e.g., $\Ga=0.45$); however, with increasing time, it accelerates as seen by the rightward bending of the curve to eventual thermalization.
+Such bending happens at progressively higher $n$ with increasing disorder, and to observe this at an even larger disorder, larger $L$ and $n$ are necessary.

 Most strikingly, when $\Sd$ is adapted as an ensemble average internal time of the system, we observe an excellent collapse of the mean $x(n)$ for several disorder values as seen in Fig.~\ref{fig:beta_collapse}.
 This collapse, requiring no fitting parameters, implies that the diagonal entropy $\Sd$ faithfully describes central aspects of the thermalization of the closed system, such as the time to heat up to infinite temperature at finite disorder values.
 Concretely, disorder slows down entropy production, thus delaying thermalization.
 Once the simulation time is parametrized by the entropy itself, the universal nature of the dynamics is revealed.